2. What this means for you

 Your faith life is recognized

-Serving others, being honest, building friendships, and growing spiritually now carry real weight in your grade — not just a pat on the back.
+Living out your Faith-in-Action standards now carries real weight in your grade — not just a pat on the back.

 [^]